A snippet about the three that work for RRS.

 Daniel Lofts: Operations Manager

-Sally Plumb: Senior Support Worker
+Sally Payne: Senior Support Worker

-Sally: I work as a Senior Support Worker for Rachel's Respite Service.
+I work as a Senior Support Worker for Rachel's Respite Service.
 I met Rachel in 2025 when we worked together at a SEND establishment and shared our ideas on best practice for supporting vulnerable people.
 We discovered we had a similar outlook on life and I am now happy to be a part of RRS and the future development of the company.

 I have a 38-year history of working professionally with children and adults in a client-centred manner, both in the statutory and private arena, including support and assessment of parenting with children from birth, and experience of supporting end-of-life care.
 I also have lived-experience of caring, daily, for a number of family members.
 I am well-practiced in providing therapeutic, dynamic, individual and family support both in people’s homes and in the community.
 This can involve teaching new skills and helping implement new ideas to the family environment.
 It also means, most importantly, recognising the client’s experience; and this, in turn, can help support decision making regarding their ongoing care and any relevant planning needed around this.